okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bugs fixed in 2022.03.0

+* The admin app assignment event wasn't triggered for an individual admin role assignment.
+(OKTA-460521)

 * When ThreatInsight evaluated sign-in attempts for unknown users, the threat level was incorrectly displayed as `threatLevel=UNKNOWN` in the System Log.
 (OKTA-471299)

-* The admin app assignment event wasn't triggered for an individual admin role assignment.
-(OKTA-460521)
+* The [OAuth token endpoint](/docs/reference/api/oidc/#token) accepted requests that included the `resource` parameter.

 ## February